Ryan2065/Log4ShellDetection/README.md

     * Manifest.mf detection has been changed to a file hash detection - was using this to determine which version of Log4J the file is, even if someone removed the JDNI files.
 Previously this would cause false positives.
 This should be resolved.
     * Search change - Search no longer uses robocopy so this should work on Linux also
 * 1.4.1 - Added parameter SkipNetworkDrives - On a Windows system will only scan local drives.
 Uses Win32_LogicalDisk.DriveType = 3
+* 1.4.2 - Small update with some bug fixes / QOL improvements
+        * Added "LastScanTime" to the Registry output to know when the data was gotten
+        * TatooRegistry will no longer stop other output types from working
+        * Reports back Log4J version again